 Trying to measure the infinite: Cosmic distance ladders.

-Let there be light: First stars & galaxies.
+Cosmic dawn: First stars & galaxies.

 Planets, stars and galaxies.

-How do you make a solar system like ours?
+How do you make a Solar System like ours?

 Solar System’s minor objects.